HALFpipe/HALFpipe/README.md

 ## 3. Running on a high-performance computing cluster

-> TODO
+1. Log in to your cluster's head node

+1. Request an interactive job.
+Refer to your cluster's documentation for how to do this

+> A common issue with remote work via secure shell is that the connection usually breaks after a few hours.
+For batch jobs this is not an issue, but for interactive jobs this can be quite frustrating.
+When the connection is lost, the node you were connected to will automatically quit all programs you were running.
+  To circumvent this potential problem, you can run interactive jobs within `screen` or `tmux` (whichever is available).
+These commands allow you to open sessions in the terminal that will continue running in the background even when you close or disconnect.
+Here's a quick overview of how to use the commands (more in-depth documentation is available for example at http://www.dayid.org/comp/tm.html).
+  1. Open a new screen/tmux session on the head node by running either `screen` or `tmux`
+  1. Request an interactive job from within the session, for example with `srun --pty bash -i`
+  1. Run the command that you want to run
+  1. Detach from the screen/tmux session, meaning disconnecting with the ability to re-connect later \
+     For screen, this is done by first pressing `Control+a`, then letting go, and then pressing `d` on the keyboard. \
+     For tmux, it's `Control+b` instead of `Control+a`. \
+     Note that this is always control, even if you're on a mac.
+  1. Close your connection to the head node with `Control+d`. `screen`/`tmux` will remain running in the background
+  1. Later, connect again to the head node.
+Run `screen -r` or `tmux attach` to check back on the interactive job.
+If everything went well and the command you wanted to run finished, close the interactive job with `Control+d` and then the `screen`/`tmux` session with `Control+d` again. \
+     If the command hasn't finished yet, detach as before and come back later

+1.

      --n-chunks N_CHUNKS number of subject-level workflow chunks to generate --subject-chunks generate one subject-level workflow per subject --use-cluster generate workflow suitable for running on a cluster

      run:

      --execgraph-file EXECGRAPH_FILE manually select execgraph file --only-chunk-index ONLY_CHUNK_INDEX select which chunk to run --only-model-chunk

 ## 4. Quality checks